Johndpete316/notes-app/readme.md

 1. The application was built for production by running the following command in the project directory:

 ```
-npm run build
+npm run

 ```

-This created an optimized build in the `build` folder.
+This created an optimized build in the `dist` folder.

 2. A Firebase project was initialized by running the following command in the project directory: